camunda/camunda-docs-manual/content/user-guide/model-api/read-a-model.md

 start.setAttributeValueNs("custom-attribute", "http://camunda.org/custom", "new value");
 ```

-Uou can also access the child elements of an element or references to other elements.
+You can also access the child elements of an element or references to other elements.
 For example a sequence flow
 references a source and a target element while a flow node (like start event, tasks etc.) has child elements
 for incoming and outgoing sequence flows.